zng-ui/zng/TODO/topics/Docs.md

 * Review all docs.
     - Mentions of threads in particular.

-* Figure out how to test some doc examples.
-  There are multiple code examples wrapped in a `macro_rules! _demo {() => { .. }}` declaration because
-  it demonstrates the widget or property integrated on a full app context, but the crate can't depend on the full app.

 * Widget image/videos rendering from doc-tests.

 * Generate feature docs from `Cargo.toml` comments.